FalcoSuessgott/vops/README.md

 # Global Flags
 * `--config` (`VOPS_CONFIG`) - `vops` configuration file (default: `vops.yaml`)
 * `--all-cluster` (`-A`) - perform the chosen operation for all defined clusters.

----

-# TODOs
-* validate input (shares, keys > 0)
-* replication (DR, PR)
-* support gpg key for keyfile encryption
-* bool flat for unsealing
-* status list all cluster, rendered values and check token login command
-* subcommand for backup & restore
-* snapshot restore
-* improve global precheck command
-* rekey write to file
-* generate vhs tape with examples
-* handle missing keyfile if not initialized or something
-* use shares and keys for init and other cmds
-* consider using rows instead of columns for cfg vali
-* copy token command
-* custom commands ? customCmds: show policies: operator login -f .... -> pass to vault cli